arbor-sim/arbor/doc/internals/extending-catalogues.rst

      build-catalogue <name> <path/to/nmodl>

-All files with the suffix `.mod` located `<path/to/nmodl>` in will be baked into a catalogue named `<name>.cat` and placed into your current working directory.
+All files with the suffix `.mod` located `<path/to/nmodl>` in will be baked into a catalogue named `lib<name>-catalogue.so` and placed into your current working directory.
+Note that these files are platform-specific and should only be used on the combination of OS, compiler, arbor, and machine they were built with.

+See the demonstration in `python/example/dynamic-catalogue.py` for an example.